-Kendall Surname Genealogy
+Kendall Surname Meaning

 An alternative derivation, possibly for Kendalls in Cornwall, is an anglicized form of the Welsh name Cynddelw (meaning “exalted effigy”), born by a famous 12th century Welsh poet.

 - The Kendall Family of Pelyn